Are Self-Breast Exams Necessary? What Women Need to Know

 If you do feel something abnormal, take action

 Don’t wait until your annual screening.
 “If you feel something and it doesn’t go away after your next period, make sure you come in and get diagnostic imaging, usually a mammogram and ultrasound,” says Heidi Memmel, MD, director of breast surgery at Advocate Lutheran General Hospital in Park Ridge, Illinois.
 Mammograms are great screening tools, but they don’t work as well for dense breast tissue, which is very common, according to Dr. Memmel.
 Dense breast tissue shows up white on mammograms, as does cancer, making tumors more challenging to spot.
 Detection is easier with ultrasound, which is better for diagnosis and pinpointing the exact area of concern.
 If you feel something suspect, ask for a diagnostic mammogram, ultrasound, or MRI.
+But don’t freak out if you’re just feeling soreness—these are surprising causes of breast tenderness.

 Usually a lump is nothing